natario1/ZoomLayout/README.md

 - The minimum zoom is fixed to 1
 - It will not draw scrollbars

+Also it is your responsibility to measure the `ZoomSurfaceView` so that it matches the stream aspect ratio.
+If it doesn't, the content will be distorted.

 Using a SurfaceView is not a simple topic so we won't go into details here.
 Please take a look at the demo app which reproduces a zoomable/pannable video through ExoPlayer.